LOCUS: LOcalization with Channel Uncertainty and Sporadic Energy

-Next, we find the missing information matrix $\hat{F}_{Z|\tilde{X}}$ from the interpolated feature $\bar{\bar{F}}$.
-Here, $Z$ represents the missing data in $\tilde{S}$.
-As shown in Figure~\ref{dci_fig}, we take the complement of the element-wise information matrix $I(\tilde{F})$ and multiply it element-wise with $\bar{\bar{F}}$ to find the missing information, disregarding regions (dotted darker green) where errors might have been introduced during interpolation.
+\newsn{Next, we find the missing information matrix $\hat{F}_{Z|\tilde{X}}$ from the interpolated feature $\bar{\bar{F}}$.
+Here, $Z$ represents the missing data in $\tilde{\mathcal{X}}$.
+As shown in Figure~\ref{dci_fig}, we take the complement of the confidence mask $I(\tilde{F})$ and multiply it element-wise with $\bar{\bar{F}}$ to find the missing information, disregarding regions (dotted darker green) where errors might have been introduced during interpolation.}